apptainer/singularity-userdocs/running_services.rst

 Singularity v2.4 introduced the concept of *instances* allowing users to run services in Singularity.
-This page will help you understand instances using an elementary example followed by a more useful example running an Nginx web server using instances.
+This page will help you understand instances using an elementary example followed by a more useful example running an NGINX web server using instances.
 In the end, you will find a more detailed example of running an instance of an API that converts URL to PDFs.

-To begin with, suppose you want to run an nginx web server outside of a container.
-You can simply install nginx and start the service by:
+To begin with, suppose you want to run an NGINX web server outside of a container.
+You can simply install NGINX and start the service by:

 .. code-block:: singularity